 - The fake plugs thread protector is 10mm sized, fitting around the thread snuggly.
 The genuine plug uses an oversized protector for extra protection (we checked this with 8 other CR9EIX plugs from stock).

 - The thread machining on the fake is no match in terms of quality of the genuine one.

-- Small ‘chunks’ and ‘nicks’ have been taken out of the metal thread possibly due to a blunt Dye tool or lathe.
+- Small ‘chunks’ and ‘nicks’ have been taken out of the metal thread due to a blunt Dye threading tool.

 Still not convinced these are fake plugs?
 One of the best parts of this whole investigation is that we of course found out the fake plugs don’t feature any IRIDIUM tipped centre electrode at all, it’s all LIES.